khoaho/AutoCAD.js/README.md

 AutoCAD.js
 ==========

 Develop Autodesk AutoCAD in JavaScript, with different APIs from Autodesk.
+AutoCAD.js makes JavaScript in AutoCAD as easy to use as possible.

 AutoCAD.js should come with .NETScript for AutoCAD which is downloaded at www.NetOnApp.com